 When enrolled, students are given an exam in each of these areas, which begins at a given grade level, moves up from that point, evaluating the students’ academic skill level, and automatically places them in the course they need to move forward.
 [Source]

 One of the Acellus Academy reviews said the placement test they used placed their child in the wrong area for maths.
 However, that parent said it was easy to enroll her in the correct grade for her understanding.

-However, it seems that not all states are offering scholarships for the Acellus curriculum.
-Indeed the scholarships page only listed eight states that provide Acellus Academy scholarships!
+However, not all states are offering scholarships for the Acellus curriculum.
+Indeed the scholarships page only listed eight states that provide Acellus Academy scholarships.

 Is Acellus Common Core?

-Acellus is both Common Core and non-Common Core aligned.
+Acellus used to offer both Common Core and non-Common Core aligned.

 What’s Different about Acellus Academy (Compared to Other Online Schools)?

-They have a particular focus on delivering great science and math courses to allow students to expand their access to career and college opportunities.
+They focus on delivering great science and math courses to allow students to expand their access to career and college opportunities.